Writer Susan Bright, editor Denise Wolff, and cookbook collector Matthieu Nicol talk food in photography at the legendary Left Bank bookshop

 And, she concludes, if cookbooks still trade in stereotypes and assumptions, so too do new media platforms such as Instagram.
 Meanwhile, artists continue to challenge and undermine some of the very same notions.
 “The subject of food can cross over all these practices,” says Bright.
 “Art and advertising, satire and earnestness, and so on.”

-A Feast for the Eyes is published by Aperture in June, priced $60. aperture.org This interview was originally published in the December 2016 issue of BJP, which focused on food and can be bought via www.thebjpshop.com
+A Feast for the Eyes was published by Aperture in June, priced $60. aperture.org This interview was originally published in the December 2016 issue of BJP, which focused on food and can be bought via www.thebjpshop.com